bwagner2-git/bwagner2-git.github.io/lab10.md

 <img src="https://raw.githubusercontent.com/bwagner2-git/bwagner2-git.github.io/main/screenshots/lab10/Screen%20Shot%202022-04-14%20at%204.54.31%20PM.png" height=500/>
 <br>
 I ran the simulator and recorded sensor measurements as the robot sat still over 15 seconds.
 I found that the standard deviation of the sensor measurements is about .034 meters.
 In order to rarely crash into the wall, it would be a good idea to stay 3 standard deviations away from the wall or .102 meters away.
 If you do this, then you can be pretty sure you will not crash into the wall and if you want to be even more sure, you can start to turn away from the wall at an even farther distance away.
-This does not necessarily accound for the width of the car which you may need to take into accound when turning so you do no clip the side of the robot on the wall.
+This does not necessarily account for the width of the car which you may need to take into account when turning so you do no clip the side of the robot on the wall.
 Additionally, I am assuming that the standard deviation of the sensor values are about the same at any distance in the simulator.
 In the real robot, it might be the case that the standard deviation of the sensor is greater at greater distances.
 <br>
 <br>
 Does your obstacle avoidance code always work?
 If not, what can you do to minimize crashes or (may be) prevent them completely?
 <br>
 The obstacle avoidance code seems to be pretty reliable when I simulate it.
 However, it does seem to eventually settle into a repeating pattern that does aviod obstacles but is less interesting.
-To avoid entering into this repeating pattern, I could add in some randomness into the amount that it turns when it gets to a wall.
-I thinkg that the 90 degree turns works well for maps with right edges.
+To avoid entering into this repeating pattern, I could add some randomness into the amount that it turns when it gets to a wall.
+I think that the 90 degree turns work well for maps with right edges.
 It could be the case that it there were smooth edges, then the robot would rotate past exits out of whatever crevise it was trapped in and would get stuck.

 <br>